 3. Fill out this documentto identify employees who have tested positive for COVID-19 and their possible close contacts.
 Upload the document via Cowlitz County Health & Human Services’ secure webform: https://bit.ly/3iT1Wdd.
 Continue updating and uploading the document as new individuals are identified.

 4. Review and share the following resources with your employees:

-Employers should not require a sick employee to provide a negative COVID-19 test result or healthcare provider's note to return to work.
-Cowlitz County Health & Human Services does not provide work clearance letters for employees.
+Employers should not require sick employees to provide a COVID-19 test result or a doctor's note to validate their illness, qualify for sick leave, or to return to work.
+Cowlitz County Health does not provide work clearance letters for employees.

 To learn when employees can return to work view the Washington State Department of Health's Symptom Decision Treefor the general public (not including health care settings or schools): https://bit.ly/3HrMuPo.